IABTechLab/uid2docs/docs/sharing/sharing-security.md

    - The verifier might also receive a notification confirming that their intervention has been successfully recorded and acted upon.

 :::important
 Before sharing raw UID2s or UID2 tokens you must validate that the participant you are sharing with has signed the UID2 Participation Policy.
-If you are unsure whether the sharing receiver has signed, reach out to your UID2 contact.
+If you are unsure whether the sharing receiver has signed, ask your UID2 contact.
 :::